OCA/server-tools/module_analysis/readme/CONFIGURE.rst

 Adding Extra data
 ~~~~~~~~~~~~~~~~~

-If you want to analyze other data, (for exemple, having the number of HTML
+If you want to analyse other data, (for exemple, having the number of HTML
 files), create a custom modules and overload the module model :

 .. code-block:: python